 MIXED BERRY COULIS TOPPING

-- Place all of the ingredients in a pan over medium heat.
-Cook, stirring often, and occasionally mashing the berries against the side using a fork, until the berries are soft.
-Transfer to a high speed blender or food processor (be careful as it will be hot), and blend until smooth.
+- Add all of the ingredients in a sauce pan over medium heat.
+Cook and stir often and softly mash the berries against the side using a fork, until the berries are softened.
+Transfer to a high speed blender or food processor, and blend until smooth.

 - Clean the pan and return to the stove.
-Strain the berry mixture into the pan using a cheese cloth, then bring to a boil and cook over medium heat, stirring constantly, for 2-3 minutes or until slightly thickened and reduced.
+Using a cheese cloth, strain the berry mixture into the pan, then bring mixture to a boil and cook over medium heat, stirring constantly, until slightly thickened and reduced (about 2-3 minutes).

-- Transfer to a container and allow to cool completely.
+- Transfer to a container and let mixture cool completely.

 GRAHAM CRACKER BASE

-- Grease and line a 9” square pan with two pieces of parchment paper, extending over the sides to form a sling.
+- Spray and line a 9” square pan with two pieces of parchment paper, extending over the sides.

-- Place the graham crackers and sugar in the work bowl of a food processor.
-Pulse until the crackers resemble fine crumbs, then transfer to a medium bowl.
+- Pulse graham crackers and sugar in a food processor until they are fine crumbs, then transfer to a medium bowl.

-- Add the salt and butter, and mix to combine – it should have the consistency of wet sand.
+- Add the salt and butter, mixing to combine.

-- Pour the base into the prepared pan, and pat down until smooth using the bottom of a flat glass or measuring cup, ensuring that it is an even thickness.
+- Pour the base into the prepared pan, and pat down using the bottom of a flat glass or measuring cup, until it has an even thickness.

-- Place in the freezer while you prepare the filling.
+- Let it firm up in the freezer while you prepare the filling.